 Section 4 - Dues The dues of this Lodge shall be dollars per year.

-Section 5 - Degree Fees The fees for degrees conferred in this Lodge shall be dollars for the Entered Apprentice degree, dollars for the Fellow Craft degree, and dollars for the Master Mason degree, but in no case to be less than \$15.00 for the degree of Entered Apprentice and \$15.00 for the degree of Fellow Craft and \$15.00 for the degree of Master Mason, to be paid in all cases in advance.
+Section 5 - Degree Fees The fees for degrees confer rred in this Lodge shall be dollars for the Entered Apprentice degree, dollars for the Fellow Cra ıft degree, and dollars for the Master Mason degree, but in no case to be less than \$15.00 for the degree of Entered Apprentice and \$15.00 for the deg of Master Mason, to be paid in all cases in advance.
+0 for the degree

-- 1. It is unlawful to confer the degrees on credit, or to take a note, or security, for any part thereof, (1919-52; 1925-55). - Fees for degrees, or annual dues, should not be invoiced to business organizations of any nature, (1964-46). - 3.
+- 1. It is unlawful to confer the degrees on credit, or to take a note, or security, for any part thereof, (1919-52; 1925-55). - 2.
+Fees for degrees, or annual dues, should not be invoiced to business organizations of any nature, (1964-46). - 3.
 The candidate should pay the amount of fees in effect at the time the degree is conferred.
 (1938-96) (1940-89) (1941-22). - 4.
 When a candidate has paid all fees in advance and fails to come forward for first degree within six months, fees should be returned, "a Lodge should not keep possession of money for which no service has been rendered", (1964-48).
 (This reverses decision of 1951-54). - 5.
 Degrees cannot be legally given gratuitously to ministers of the Gospel nor to anyone else. - 6.
 If a donation is made for the purpose of giving the degrees gratuitously, the principle is wrong, and conferring degrees in such manner would be a plain violation of Section eight (8), Rules and Regulations, (1919-52) (1925-55).

-Section 6 - Funds for Masonic Charity The Master or one presiding in his absence may draw on the funds of the Lodge for Masonic charity a sum not to exceed dollars.

-Section 7 - Compensation to Secretary The Secretary shall be exempt from dues and be allowed percent of all monies collected by him for dues, or the Secretary shall receive a salary of dollars per .

-- 1. The Secretary owes no dues while in office.
-He pays dues before he is elected like any other member.
-Thereafter he pays no dues until December 1 following the installation of his successor.
-The retiring Secretor y is entitled to a receipt for dues for the following year.
-(1896-41) (1927-114). - In addition to his dues, the Secretary gets such percent of dues collected as the Lodge may fix.
-He must not be paid a percent of fees collected.
-He may be paid a fixed salary instead of a per cent of dues collected, (1903-80) (1927-114) (1944-26).

-Section 8 - Compensation to Tiler and Steward The Tiler shall receive the sum of for each and every meeting.
-The Steward shall receive the sum of for each and every meeting.

-1. The By-Laws cannot be amended so as to deprive the Tiler of the compensation fixed at the time he was installed, (1887-57)

-Section 9 - Diploma Fee The fee for the issuing of a Diploma shall be dollars.
+on 6 - Funds for Masonic Charity The Master or one presiding in his absence rends of the Lodge for Masonic charity a sum not to exceed do • on 7 - Compensation to Secretary The Secretary shall be exempt from dues and percent of all monies collected by him for dues, or the Secretary shall received dollars per DIGEST AND JUDICIAL DECISIONS 1.
+2. In addition to his dues, the Secretary gets such percent of dues collected as the Lodge may fi be paid a percent of fees collected.
+He may be paid a fixed salary instead of a per cent of (1903-80) (1927-114) (1944-26).
+Section on 8 - Compensation to Tiler and Steward The Tiler shall receive the sum of for each ch and every meeting.
+The Steward shall receive the sum of meeting. for each and CVCIY meeting.
+DIGEST AND JUDICIAL DECISIONS 1.
+The By-Laws cannot be amended so as to deprive the Tiler of the compensation fixed at the installed, (1887-57) he time he was Sectio on 9 - Diploma Fee The fee for the issuing of a Diploma shall be dollars.